alex-strobel/DPP-LabManual/GitHub-and-renv.md

 In GitHub terms, this main branch is called *main*, one could also call it the main "timeline".
 You upload files (or *push*) to that main "timeline".
 This change or alteration is called a *commit*.
-Each *commit* is stored in a file's history and needs to be at least to be named, but can (ideally) also be commented.
+Each *commit* is stored in a file's history and at least needs to be labeled, but can (ideally) also be commented on.
 Others may also alter the "timeline" (in GitHub terms: *commit* to the *main*) and you can download (or *pull*) these changes to your local mirror of your research project, have an overview of the history of all *commits*, their summary and perhaps also comments on the *commits*.

 You can compare this process to a collaborative work on a Google Document: